Abram W. Harris: Career

-After college, Harris taught mathematics at the Dickinson Seminary.
-He then taught at Wesleyen University.
+Harris taught mathematics at the Dickinson Seminary and at Wesleyan University.
 Harris became the chief of the Office of Experimental Stations of the U.S. Department of Agriculture in Washington, D.C.

 Harris became the first president of Maine State College in 1893.
 While there, he oversaw the transformation of the college into the University of Maine in 1897.
 As part of that process, he added a B.A. degree and expanded the college's curriculum to include classics, electrical engineering, library economy, and pharmacy.

 He left the University of Maine in 1901 and became the headmaster and director of the Jacob Tome Institute (now the Tome School) in Port Deposit, Maryland, from 1901 to 1906.

 He became the 8th president of Northwestern University in 1906 where he helped develop the School of Commerce (now the Kellogg School of Management).
 He retired from Northwestern in 1916.